Hasan-Saju/Calculator/README.md

 # Calculator

-A calculator which can perform the basic arithmatic operations which can also store the history of previous calculations.
+A calculator which can perform the basic arithmatic operations and can also store the history of previous calculations.
 Java and JavaFx is used to make the application.